Alexandre-Silva/ADM/README.md

 '''

 Otherwise any configuration (aliases, environment variables, functions, etc) will not be exported in to the current shell.
 THis is because the "./adm ..." will execute the script in a subshell.

+** *.setup.sh

+This files are all source into the current shell.
+Thefore, it's a good idea to use some helper functions to prevent polluting the shell's environment.
+TODO: put example